AlfiePerkins1/CSGO-Bible/Bible.md

   - Deathmatch (DM)
     - Primary method of practicing & warming up (*other methods are more recommended, this will be discussed further on*) due to its high paced nature to help sharpen aiming skills
-    - Can either be T or CT side, players can switch if a spot becomes avaliable
+    - Can either be T or CT side, players can switch if a spot becomes available
     - Weapons are limited to their correct side (I.E AK on T side, M4 on CT side)
     - Each kill gives you points which moves you further up the in game leaderboard
     - For a short period certain weapons grant bonus points, this is good for practicing with weapons you may rarely use.
 However it may lead to players using obselete weapons as well as weapons in incorrect scenarios